danilodelfio/angular2-routing/README.md

 in a simple way.
 Takes a lot of cues from the Angular [quickstart](https://angular.io/docs/ts/latest/quickstart.html).

-> This is a great starter for getting straight to the Angular 2 ant routing system
+> This is a great starter for getting straight to the Angular 2 and its routing system

 ## About